laravel/docs/airlock.md

 You should ensure that your application's CORS configuration is returning the `Access-Control-Allow-Credentials` header with a value of `True`.
 You may configure your application's CORS settings in your `cors` configuration file.

+In addition, you should enable the `withCredentials` option on your global `axios` instance.
+Typically, this should be performed in your `resources/js/bootstrap.js` file:

+    axios.defaults.withCredentials = true;

-In addition, you should ensure your application's session cookie domain configuration supports any subdomain of your root domain.
+Finally, you should ensure your application's session cookie domain configuration supports any subdomain of your root domain.
 You may do this by prefixing the domain with a leading `.` within your `session` configuration file:

     'domain' => '.domain.com',